wnetzel/all_in_the_multitouch/README.md

  A repository for my thesis in the Master's programme "Music, Communication and Technology" at the University of Oslo.

  ## Code
- Contains my (simplified) Pure data recreation of a [Sequential Prophet-6](https://www.sequential.com/product/prophet-6/) synthesizer.
+ Contains "Soothsayer-6", my Pure data instrument inspired by the [Sequential Prophet-6](https://www.sequential.com/product/prophet-6/) synthesizer.

  Dependencies:
  - [Pure Data (0.54-1)](https://puredata.info/)